iambpawan/Simon-says-game/README.md

 # Simon-says-game
-A children's game in which all players must imitate only those movements and commands of a leader that are preceded by the words “Simon says.”
+A game in which all players must imitate only those movements and commands of a leader that are preceded by the words “Simon says”